How To Make a DIY Double Sided Dog Bandana [SEWING PATTERN]

 Now that you have the length, figure out the height of your bandana by multiplying the length times .4.

-So from the center of the long side, down to the point of your triangle, should be about 13”.
+So from the center of the long side, down to the point of your triangle, should be about 13″.
 Make sense?
-Comment on this post if you need help!

-Use the free bandana or your measurements to cut out a pattern for your reversible bandana on a piece of paper or thin plastic.
+Use a free bandana or your measurements to cut out a pattern for your reversible bandana on a piece of paper or thin plastic.

 Always double-check that the size will fit your dog before you cut out the pattern.
 Bigger is better!
 You don’t want this bandana to be too tight on your pup.